yannvon/cascadeth/data/Cascadeth.md

 - [ ] Scaling of our currency, why is parallel processing so important ?
 Don't we reach other limits (see https://vitalik.ca/general/2021/04/07/sharding.html#improving-sharding-with-better-security-models) first ?
 If we are so far parallelized that we require multiple machines per validator, then how can we guarantee the valid point that user should have a voice ? -> they can change validator ? (immediately ? (for now only at the very start, in original protocol with every tx.))
 How does this fare against large scale attack ?
 - [ ] Decide on Lazy consensus engine
   - [ ] Confident in being able to implement common coin based algorithm

+#### Results

+See picture of whiteboard.
+Suggestion: Can we do without collecting acks ?
+And what are the advantages of our solution ?

+Focus on future & paper as well.

+We could go Ethereum and say that this project is purely ethereum based. or BFT which would make more sense probably in terms of advantages.

+Also compare advantages to Rollups, as I believe they are somewhat similar.

+### 09.07

+- [ ] Focus on adding consensus through Ethereum

+- [ ] Try calling contracts through Web3 inside cascadeth

+- [ ] Run instance of PoA ethereum, later on we can use test network

+### 12.07

+- [ ] Golang multiple installations issues
+- [ ] multiple go-ethereum installation issues
+- [ ] compile and test first smart contract through go
+- [ ] setup developement env
+- [ ] write first contract verison called multishot -> new git repo